DiamondLightSource/pyburt/integration/README.md

 (InteractiveConsole)
 >>>
 ```
 2.)
-In a separate terminal, run the pytest integration tests.
-This will perform some BURT restore
+In a separate terminal, run the pytest integration tests via `pytest -vv
-calls on the test IOC server, some snapshot tests on real PVs at DLS, as well
+ integration`.
+This will perform some BURT restore calls on the test IOC
+ server, some snapshot tests on real PVs at DLS, as well
  as comparison tests against vanilla BURT.

 Observe the output and check that all tests pass.
 This may take several seconds to complete: